-Kitchen room reveals are always our favourite so we were sitting on the edge of our seats for this week’s Block room reveals!
+Kitchen reveals are always our favourite so we were sitting on the edge of our seats for this week’s Block room reveals!

 Despite the judges being super negative (it just kept coming, didn’t it?!) we took away lots of design inspiration so let’s get into the highlights!